ericbrooke/setup_ruby_rails/README.md

 PATH=$PATH:$HOME/.rvm/bin # Add RVM to PATH for scripting
 ```

-##B - If you alreadly have RVM installed
+##B - If you already have RVM installed

 If you already have RVM installed, update it to the latest version and install Ruby:
 ```